The best way to show the use and function of object variants is via an use case:

 Your goal is to store lots of products in Pimcore.
 Many of these products are variants of each other, for example a yellow t-shirt, a blue t-shirt, a red t-shirt etc. Most of the t-shirts' attributes have the same values and they just differ in color and EAN code.

-One way to archive this is to make a generic t-shirt object and then create for each variant a child object within the tree.
+One way to achieve this is to make a generic t-shirt object and then create for each variant a child object within the tree which inherits most attributes and sets only those which differ.
 This approach works fine, but if you have dozens or even hundreds of variants, your object tree becomes quite big and confusing.

 This is where object variants come in.
-Basically, they are just objects which aren't shown in the object tree.
+Basically, they are just objects which you can configure to be not shown in the object tree.
 In the tree, you just create the generic t-shirt.
-For each variant of this t-shirt, you create an object variant, which is not shown in the object tree but in an own tab within the object editor.
+For each variant of this t-shirt, you create an object variant.
+While you can choose variants to not be shown in the tree, you will nevertheless be able to edit them via an own tab within the object editor.

 So, you can create hundreds of object variants without blowing your object tree.